bloo0/hello-iress/README.md

 3. ecr
 4. alb

-Move to youre selected AWS resource and run the following Terraform command
+Move to your selected AWS resource and run the following Terraform command
 ```sh
 terraform plan
 terraform apply --auto-approve
 ```

-Terraform workspace is optional.
+**Terraform workspace is optional.

 CICD Pipeline (GitHub Actions) will trigger once the following changes are met: